This accessibility statement applies to the london-fire.gov.uk website.

 It’s possible that you will find an occasional PDF that has not yet been fixed.
 If that’s the case please let us know so we can take action.

-Great State used a combination of auditing tools and manual checks to audit all pages on this website against WCAG 2.1 (AA) Accessibility Standard, paying particular attention to 16 pages we identified as representing the different page templates in use across our site.
+GDS used a combination of auditing tools and manual checks to audit a sample of pages on this website against WCAG 2.1 (AA) Accessibility Standard, paying particular attention to 13 pages we identified as representing the different page templates in use across our site.